Qingbolan/easy-cli/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-EasyCli is designed to be a general-purpose UI framework.
+SilanTui is designed to be a general-purpose UI framework.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)